MTen/btf_movement/Readme.md

+Client does not know how to write HTML or Ruby and needs a static html website converted to a blogging platform.
 Taking a static html website and putting it on rails.

 Milestone 1 - MVP
 Take current static website and put it on rails - header, nav bar, side bar, content div.